lacuna-exe/docs/docs/flows.md

 # What is the purpose of a flow?

 Before version 12, we had something called rolerewards and pintriggers.
 They were of course neat additions on their own, but people wanted more ways to customize.
 Maybe removing a role, or sending a message in a channel.
 So we simply merged all the ideas together into a concept, and we called it flows.

+# How do I get started?
+Run `c!createflow` and the bot will create a channel and guide you through making a flow.

 # Ideas for flows